GabeStah/Test.io/DevOps/DevOps Best Practices - 5 Cool Things You Did Not Know You Could Automate/dev-ops-best-practices-5-cool-things-you-didnt-know-you-could-automate.md

 Implementation of `automating crowdtesting feedback` will vary from one tool to the next, but services like [`Test.io`] provide an API to trigger tests based on your own conditional requirements, so feedback can be gathered automatically, alongside your other automated DevOps practices.

 Ultimately, `automated human feedback` can provide your organization with detailed insight on the quality and readiness of your application for future builds or even production release.
 Through exploratory testing and automated feedback loops via `crowdtesting`, a multitude of testers from all around the world can provide real world testing feedback by simulating the experiences of real users to ensure your software is ready for launch.

-- Emphasize the importance of human feedback throughout the development life cycle.
-- Focus on the ability of testers to provide detailed insight into uncommon scenarios and unforeseen test cases.
-- Outline specifics of how some crowdtesting services might provide automation (API calls, recurring contracts, collaborative communication tools, etc).
-- Detail how human feedback can be used to indicate the readiness of agile applications for future builds or even production releases.

 ---